DERIVATION OF DEMAND CURVE

 The normal demand curve slopes downwards from left to right, showing that at a lower price, more of a commodity will be demanded and also at a higher price, less of i will be demanded.

-The explanation for phenomenon lies in the law of diminishing marginal utility.
+The explanation for the phenomenon lies in the law of diminishing marginal utility.
 According to this law, successive equal increments of a commodity will yield less and less satisfaction to the consumer.

 At the beginning, when the consumer has very little of the commodity, his marginal utility is very his Therefore, he is ready to pay a high price obtain it.
 Thus, the higher the price, the lower the quantity demanded.